 The engagement ring is normally worn on the fourth finger on the left hand, the same finger as the wedding ring.
 It was once thought that a vein ran from this finger straight to the heart, so by keeping your rings on this finger you keep your partner close.

 To keep up with this sentiment, the wedding ring is usually worn at the base of the finger so it is that little bit closer to the heart.

 Where to put your engagement ring

 To have the wedding band at the base of the ring finger, the engagement ring cannot be worn during the wedding ceremony.
+This usually means removing your engagement ring before the ceremony begins.
 But where should it go?

 There is no etiquette for what should actually happen with the engagement ring during the ceremony.
 However there are a few popular ideas;